-- (1) Vesting of each stock option and stock award is contingent upon the Named Executive Officer's continued service, except as may be accelerated on certain events described below under "Employment Contracts and Termination of Employment and Change of Control Arrangements." - (2) The dollar amounts in this column represent the aggregate grant date fair value of all restricted stock unit awards granted that have not vested.
-The estimated fair value of restricted stock unit awards is determined based on the closing sales price of our common stock as of December 31, 2012, which was \$3.65. - (3) The shares subject to the stock option were early exercisable and vested over a four-year period, with 1/4th of the shares vested on January 1, 2008, and the remainder vesting in 36 equal monthly installments on the first day of each succeeding calendar month thereafter.
-The option was fully vested as of January 1, 2011. - (4) The shares subject to the stock option vest over a four-year period commencing April 24, 2009, with 1/48th of the shares vesting on a monthly basis. - (5) The shares subject to the stock option vest over a four-year period commencing May 21, 2010, with 1/48th of the shares vesting on a monthly basis. - (6) The shares subject to the stock option vest over a four-year period commencing May 11, 2012, with 1/48th of the shares vesting on a monthly basis. - (7) The shares subject to the stock option vest over a four-year period, with 25% of the shares vesting on September 24, 2013, and 2.083% of the shares (rounded down to the nearest whole share) vesting in equal monthly installments on the monthly anniversary of September 24, 2012. - (8) The shares subject to these restricted stock units vest over a four-year period, with 25% of the shares vesting on September 24, 2013, and 6.25% of the shares (rounded down to the nearest whole share) vesting in equal quarterly installments on the quarterly anniversary of September 24, 2012. - (9) The shares subject to the stock option vest over a four-year period, with 1/4th of the shares vested on May 3, 2011, and the remainder vesting in 36 equal monthly installments on the first day of each succeeding calendar month thereafter.
+(1) Vesting of each stock option and stock award is contingent upon the Named Executive Officer's continued service, except as may be accelerated on certain events described below under "Employment Contracts and Termination of Employment and Change of Control Arrangements."

+(2) The dollar amounts in this column represent the market value of the shares underlying the RSUs as of December 31, 2013, based on the closing price of our common stock, as reported on the NASDAQ Global Market, of \$6.34.

+(3) The shares subject to the stock option were early exercisable and vested over a four-year period, with 1/4th of the shares vested on January 1, 2008, and the remainder vesting in 36 equal monthly installments on the first day of each succeeding calendar month thereafter.
+The option was fully vested as of January 1, 2011.

+(4) The shares subject to the stock option vest over a four-year period commencing April 24, 2009, with 1/48th of the shares vesting on a monthly basis.

+(5) The shares subject to the stock option vest over a four-year period commencing May 21, 2010, with 1/48th of the shares vesting on a monthly basis.

+(6) The shares subject to the stock option vest over a four-year period commencing May 11, 2012, with 1/48th of the shares vesting on a monthly basis.

+- (7) The shares subject to the stock option vest over a four-year period, with 25% of the shares vesting on September 24, 2013, and 2.083% of the shares (rounded down to the nearest whole share) vesting in equal monthly installments on each monthly anniversary of September 24, 2012. - (8) The shares subject to these restricted stock units vest over a four-year period, with 25% of the shares vesting on September 24, 2013, and 6.25% of the shares (rounded down to the nearest whole share) vesting in equal quarterly installments on each quarterly anniversary of September 24, 2012. - (9) The shares subject to the stock option vest over a four-year period, with 1/4th of the shares vested on May 3, 2011, and the remainder vesting in 36 equal monthly installments on the first day of each succeeding calendar month thereafter. - (10) The shares subject to the stock option vest in 48 equal successive installments over a four-year period commencing April 10, 2013. - (11) The shares subject to the RSU vest over a four-year period commencing on May 2, 2013, with 6.25% of the RSU (rounded down to the nearest whole share) vesting on August 15, 2013; thereafter, 6.25% of the RSUs (rounded down to the nearest whole share, except for the last vesting installment) shall vest on each quarterly anniversary of August 15, 2013. - (12) The shares subject to the stock option vest over a four-year period commencing April 10, 2013, with 12.5% of the shares vesting on October 10, 2013; thereafter, the balance of the shares subject to the option vests in a series of 42 equal successive monthly installments. - (13) The shares subject to the RSU award vest over a four-year period, with 12.5% of the RSU's (rounded down to the nearest whole share) vesting on November 15, 2013; thereafter, 6.25% of the RSU's (rounded down to the nearest whole share, except for the last vesting installment) shall vest on each quarterly anniversary of November 15, 2013.